Reasonable (though admittedly biased) Assumptions About a ‘Beginner’

 “Above all others” is an important distinction because we see in nature the ability to organize and create is clearly not limited to us humans.
 From the vast complexity and organization of an ant colony to the sheer inventiveness and sound engineering of a beaver dam — we see this ability to invent and create throughout nature.

 Perhaps a better example of what makes humans unique might be our love for the aesthetics, where we seek to capture that which is wondrous and lovely in nature or in our imaginations and recreate it in our own worlds.
-Whether it’s an artist capturing a seascape in oils, a director capturing his vision on film, or a homemaker arranging freshly-cut flowers in a vase, our desire and drive to create, simply for the pleasure of it, appears to be uniquely human.
+Whether it’s an artist capturing a seascape in oils, a director capturing their vision on film, or a homemaker arranging freshly-cut flowers in a vase, our desire and drive to create, simply for the pleasure of it, appears to be uniquely human.
 And if the drive to create and love for beauty is inherently human, can we not trace those same qualities back to our Maker?
 If there is a Beginner, then it’s certainly reasonable to infer that given the rich and diverse tapestry of life here on this planet and the wonders of the observable universe, this Beginner has a broad, colorful and inventive palette.

 Provider.
 This planet we occupy strongly suggests this Beginner wants to provide for its creation.
 There are countless examples where the “blueprint’ (for lack of a better word) for planet earth includes not only the beginning of life, but its sustainability as well (sun, water, oxygen, the body’s ability to heal, reproduction, fruit and vegetables from the earth; etc).

 Personal.
 Beyond giving humans the capacity to reason, the Beginner also apparently gave us the capacity to feel, to form attachments and to act compassionately.
 It’s reasonable then this entity would possess these same qualities.
 How so?
-Well if the Beginner is cold and impersonal, it doesn’t really follow it would create man to know and experience emotions [particularly those we consider the most desirable] with which it is completely unfamiliar.
+Well if the Beginner is cold and impersonal, it doesn’t really follow it would create humans to know and experience emotions [particularly those we consider the most desirable] with which it is completely unfamiliar.
 Again, my aim here is to only make inferences that are “reasonable.”
 I’m trying — as best I know how — to steer clear from making definitive statements.

 This Beginner has standards for human behavior.
 On this point, I would certainly understand if the skeptic would cry “foul.”
 Clearly my assumptions have abandoned what is reasonable and are now squarely in the realm of ideological bias.
 Perhaps, but first hear me out.

 I’ve already suggested the Beginner appears to favor human flourishing.
-If that is the case, if you look at how humans form attachments to one another, build friendships, families, communities, societies, etc., it’s also reasonable to assume this creator hard wired into our design a sense of oughtness, a morality, and that morality would reflect its own.
+If that is the case and you look at how humans form attachments to one another, build friendships, families, communities, societies, etc., it’s also reasonable to assume this creator hard wired into our design a sense of oughtness, a morality, and that morality would reflect its own.
 How so?
 Taken strictly from a pragmatic viewpoint, kindness, charity, forgiveness, honesty, fidelity, compassion, are a great deal more conducive to human fluorishing than selfishness, cruelity, hate, murder, lying, cheating and exploitation.

 Of course, despite their harmful impact, these negative aspects of human character are in abundant supply.
 What reasonable inferences, then, can we make about a Beginner whose creation — while often magnificent — is so deeply flawed?
 The first and most readily available answer is if the creation is flawed, then so must be its creator.
 But these are human beings we are talking about, not smart phones.
 And unlike the smart phone whose flaws can be fixed via a system upgrade or replaced with the next model, human flaws have proven throughout history to be remarkably resilient (anyone who requires evidence of this statement could use a refresher in human history and in current events).
 Talk about your slow downloads: if there is an evolutionary fix to our bad behavior, it’s certainly taking its sweet time getting here.